What is differential geometry: curves and surfaces: Bike wheel and projections

 \section{Bike wheel and projections}

-In this section we describe two interpretations of parallel transport; they might help to build the right intuition, but will not help in writing rigorous proofs.
-The first interpretation, the {}\emph{bike wheel}, comes from physics and it was suggested by Mark Levi \cite{levi}.
-The second one is via orthogonal projections of tangent planes.
+Here we give two interpretations of parallel transport; they might help to build the right intuition, but will not help in writing rigorous proofs.
+The first is an experiment with a bike wheel suggested by Mark Levi \cite{levi}.
+The second one uses orthogonal projections of tangent planes.

-Think of walking along $\gamma$ and carrying a perfectly balanced horizontal bike wheel.
-Imagine that you keep its axis normal to $\Sigma$ and touch only the tip of the axis.
-By Newton's first law of motion, if the wheel is not spinning at the starting point $p$, then it will not be spinning after stopping at $q$.
-(Indeed, by pushing the axis one cannot produce torque to spin the wheel.)
-The map that sends the initial position of the wheel to the final position is the parallel transport~$\iota_\gamma$.
+Suppose $\gamma\:[a,b]\to\Sigma$ is a smooth arc in a smooth surface $\Sigma$.
+Think of walking along $\gamma$ and carrying a perfectly balanced bike wheel so that you keep the wheel's axis normal to $\Sigma$ and touch only its axis.
+If the wheel is not spinning at the starting point $p=\gamma(a)$, then it will not be spinning after stopping at~$q=\gamma(b)$.
+Indeed, by pushing the axis one cannot produce torque to spin the wheel.
+Then the map that sends the initial position of the wheel to the final position is the parallel transport~$\iota_\gamma$.

-The observation above essentially states that {}\emph{moving the axis of the wheel without changing its direction does not change the direction of the wheel's spikes.}
+By the way, physical intuition should tell you that \textit{moving the axis of the wheel without changing its direction does not change the direction of the wheel's spokes}; this is essentially the statement of Observation~\ref{obs:parallel=}.

 On a more formal level, one can choose a partition $a=t_0<\dots\z<t_n=b$ of $[a,b]$ and consider the sequence of orthogonal projections $\phi_i\:\T_{\gamma(t_{i-1})}\to\T_{\gamma(t_i)}$.
 For a fine partition, the composition